Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 To add an existing issue, drag and drop the issue onto the epic in the 'EPICS' panel.

 Remove an issue from an epic

 Drag and drop the issue onto Issues without epics in the 'EPICS' panel.

 Alternatively, view the detailed view of the issue on the board, locate the Epic field, then click the 'x' in the epic name lozenge (this method also works in the Active sprints of a board).

-Note that the blue horizontal bar under an epic's details (in the 'EPICS' panel) indicates progress towards completing the work estimated for the issues added to the epic.
-This bar only represents progress on the estimated issues in an epic.
+You’ll find a progress bar under an epic's details (in the EPICS panel).
+It indicates how your team's progressing with the work added to that epic.
+The bar only tracks progress on estimated issues in an epic.

 Need help?
 If you can't find the answer you need in our documentation, we have other resources available to help you.
 See Getting help.

 Was this helpful?